 Gregory has been paying close to the M-CORES process, the one that will determine the final courts of the Heartland Parkway, and he wants to make sure his district, which buts up just west of where that road will go, has the right level of road capacity to connect.

 Other important projects for the area?
 State Rep. Will Robinson, chairman of the Manatee County Legislative Delegation, notes there’s a number of bridges connecting keys in Southwest Florida to the mainland that are in desperate need of replacement.
 Some of that will take time.
 He mentions the DeSoto connecting downtown Bradenton and Palmetto.
 That could take years of community input.
 But he wants to make sure state transportation officials follow through and get the project on schedule.

 Gruters notes a number of intersections on Interstate-75 in Sarasota County are scheduled down the road to be converted to diverging diamonds; the nation’s first such intersection opened in Sarasota at University Parkway in 2017.

 “Given the amount of time to permit the Fort Hamer bridge, I have concerns whether my-soon-to-be grandchildren will ever see that bridge,” he said.

 Of course, every member has their own individual projects their districts need.
-Roach wants funding for a fire station in Lehigh Acres.
+Roach wants to fund a fire station in Lehigh Acres.
 State Rep. Heather Fitzenhagen wants money to fight human trafficking in South Florida.
-State Rep. Margaret Good has requests in to fund drug rehab and early intervention in Sarasota.
+State Rep. Margaret Good has requested to fund drug rehab and early intervention in Sarasota.